 Walter says no single BU school or college is driving the application surge.

 The bigger pool mainly comes from US applicants, “and in particular underrepresented minority students,” she says.
-A total of 4,325 African Americans applied, representing 7 percent of the applicant pool and a 15 percent jump over last year’s percentage of black applicants.
+Roughly 4,300 African Americans applied, representing 7 percent of the applicant pool and a 15 percent jump over last year’s percentage of black applicants.

-Hispanic and Latino applicants, at 6,543, exceed 11 percent of the applicant pool, and mark an 11 percent increase over last year.
+Hispanic and Latino applicants, at 6,150, exceed 10 percent of the applicant pool, and mark a 9 percent increase over last year.

 Walter believes that new recruitment efforts played a key role in this year’s record pool.
 “We expanded our multicultural student outreach and access initiatives,” she says, with BU representatives visiting 105 community-based organizations.
 The University added a second contingent of students from California’s Bay Area to its Posse Foundation scholars, awarding scholarships to high-achieving urban high schoolers.